-William “Locke” Throneburg is our elected president of B.E.A.R, Ballooning, Engineering, and Rocketry Club.
-He is from Hickory, NC and is a sophomore majoring in Engineering Physics.
-This is his first year in the rocket club.
+William “Locke” Throneburg is our elected vice-president of B.E.A.R, Ballooning, Engineering, and Rocketry Club.
+He is from Hickory, NC and is a junior majoring in Engineering Physics.
+This is his second year in the rocket club.
 He enjoys engineering, rocketry, political science, and history.

-Brett Vogelsang is a junior majoring in Computer Science at LR.
+Brett Vogelsang is a senior majoring in Computer Science at LR.
 Brett is from Beaumont, California.
-Brett is new to the rocket team this year; with a background in programming, he will assist the electronics and payload teams at the Spaceport Americas Cup in 2020.
+This year is Brett’s second year on the rocket team.
+With a background in programming, he will assist the electronics and payload teams at the Spaceport Americas Cup in 2020.
 Brett is involved with the Student Government Association and the Broyhill Leadership Institution, as well as both the cross country and track teams at LR.

-Jeremy R. Wagner is a 29-year-old veteran marine.
+Jeremy R. Wagner is a 30-year-old veteran marine.
 He lives in Statesville, NC with his wife and daughter.
-Jeremy is a second-year Engineering Physics major.
+Jeremy is a third-year Engineering Physics major.
 His position on the team is student lead engineer.
 He plans to start his own business after graduating.

-Harrison Boston is a first-year Engineering Physics major.
-Harrison is from Hickory, NC and this is his first year on the team.
+Harrison Boston is a second-year Engineering Physics major.
+Harrison is from Hickory, NC and this is his second year on the team.
 His roles on the team include the payload design team and the build team.
 He plans to work as a civil engineer after graduating.

 Dareke Young is from Raleigh, NC.
-He is a third-year engineering physics major.
-This is his third year on the team and his roles on the team include electronics and build team.
+He is a fourth-year engineering physics major.
+This is his fourth year on the team and his roles on the team include electronics and build team.
 He is also part of the LR Football team and apart of BLA (Bears Leadership Academy).
 He plans to go to grad school after graduation.

 Samantha Mroz is a high-schooler from Newton, NC.
-She is a junior from Maiden High School, and is in the High School Scholars Academy here at LR.
+She is a senior from Maiden High School, and is in the High School Scholars Academy here at LR.
 She is part of the social media and outreach team on the rocketry team, and she enjoys taking photos for the team’s accounts.
 She is also a member of the LR Wind Symphony, where she plays the flute.
-After high school, she plans to study computer science or music technology at a 4-year university.
+After high school, she plans to study music technology or composition at a 4-year university.

 Kaleb Davis is from Taylorsville, NC.
-He is a second-year Engineering Physics major.
-This is his second year on the team.
+He is a third-year Engineering Physics major.
+This is his third year on the team.
 His roles include secondary student lead and build team lead.
 He is also a member of the LR Track and Field Team.